W3C HTML5 Training

 You will need to spend around 6-8 hours per week on the course.
 Some weeks are busier than others and may require more time but 7 hours should be the average.

 - Learn the new simplified HTML5 tags

-- Play with the <audio> and <video> elements
+- Play with the audio and video tags

 - Draw and animate fun Web graphics

 - Discover the newest HTML5 forms features